saberamini/MapReduceTutorial/README.md

 > hdfs dfs -rm -r /output

 If you get an exception error as follows, do not worry about it.
-This is a bug in MapReduce
+This is a <a href="https://stackoverflow.com/questions/39351690/got-interruptedexception-while-executing-word-count-mapreduce-job">bug</a> in MapReduce.

 ```
 java.lang.InterruptedException